leonlinsx/minimal-mistakes/_posts/2017-07-24-banking-knowledge-base.md

 tags: [investment banking, powerpoint, excel, learning, reflection]
 ---

-\* *Note: this is a backdated post from a framework I had in the past, edited for brevity*
+\* *Note: this is a backdated post from a framework I used in the past, edited for brevity*

 Back when I was leaving investment banking I wanted to reflect on what I'd learnt.
-Partially because of that, I put together a list of topics that I thought a junior banker should aim to learn in their time there.
-The list is below for reference:
+Partially because of that, I put together a list of topics that I thought a junior banker should aim to be familiar with during their time there.
+The list is neither meant to be comprehensive, nor do I think you can be an expert at all the areas after just a few years.
+However, I believe it is helpful for reference.
+The list is below:

-*	Finance
+### Finance related
   * Overview of what IB is
   * Equity
     * IPO
     * Follow on
     * Share buybacks
-o   Debt
+  * Debt
-  Revolving credit
+    * Revolving credit
-  Term loans
+    * Term loans
-  IG
+    * IG
-  HY
+    * HY
-o   Convertibles
+  * Convertibles
-o   M&A
+  * M&A
-  Business separation types
+    * Business separation types
-  Reverse Morris Trust
+    * Reverse Morris Trust
-  Earn outs
+    * Earn outs
-o   Corporate finance
+  * Corporate finance
-  Activism
+    * Activism
-  Ratings
+    * Credit ratings
-  ROIC
+    * ROIC
-  Capex vs opex
+    * Capex vs opex
-  Operating leases
+    * Capital vs operating leases
-  Tracking stock
+    * Tracking stock
-  Dividends
+    * Dividends
-o   Valuation
+  * Valuation
   DCF
 •         Terminal value
 •         Unit consistency